Call for Papers

-- Manuscripts submitted anonymously must be uploaded no later than the 1st of September 2021 in .doc format directly from the site, with a separate document containing the author’s contact details (CV and affiliation).
+- Manuscripts submitted anonymously must be uploaded no later than the 15th of January 2022 in .doc format directly from the site, with a separate document containing the author’s contact details (CV and affiliation).

-- As part of the submission process, authors are required to check off their submission’s compliance with the editorial norms: http://mimesisinternational.com/editorial-norms.pdf
+As part of the submission process, authors are required to check off their submission’s compliance with the editorial norms: http://mimesisinternational.com/editorial-norms.pdf

 Bachelard, G., Lautréamont, Paris: Jose Corti 1995, pp. 51, 53-54.
 All English translations of Bachelard’s works in this CFP are ours.
 Nonetheless, published translations will be noted (wherever applicable) as a reference for Anglophone readers.
 (Cf. Lautréamont, Eng. tr.
 Robert Dupree, Dallas, TX: Pegasus Foundation, 1986, pp. 27, 29).

 Lautréamont, cit, pp. 65-66.
 (Cf. Eng. trans., Lautréamont, cit., p.
 36.)

 Bachelard, G., Rationalisme appliqué, Paris : PUF, 1969, p.
 23

 Rationalisme appliqué, cit. p.
 12.

 Lautréamont, cit., p.
 43. (Cf. Eng. trans., Lautréamont, cit. p.
 23).

 Lautréamont, cit., pp. 154-155.
 (Cf. Eng. trans., Lautréamont, cit., p.
 90).